 One of the more obvious elements of Murray Gold's music is the use of character themes or motifs.
 Although this had been done earlier in the show's history, its application to the new series seems more overt.
 The use of themes is clearly done for artistic reasons to resonate with the audience and provide a connection between different episodes, but it may also be partly for logistical reasons.
 Although a new Doctor Who series is shorter than a classic season, there is probably much more music to be recorded so it makes sense to re-use and adapt some material simply to help meet deadlines.
 Nevertheless Murray Gold has given individual episodes a distinct and unique feel, and new themes are introduced regularly for new companions, new enemies and new Doctors.
 Although the orchestra allows the music to go very big, at times the music is much more intimate with only a few instruments playing.
 The instrumentation can also be pop or jazz oriented or even introduce ethnic elements (e.g. in "The Fires of Pompeii") so there is considerable variety in the overall sound.

 Doctor Who music has also been increasingly celebrated in concerts.
 The first concert was part of the BBC's annual Children In Need appeal in 2006, and was held at the Wales Millennium Centre in Cardiff.
-The concert was designed to appeal to the whole family with large screens to show clips from the show, hosted by the shows main cast and with guest appearances from the monsters.
-This has been followed by Doctor Who Prom concerts at the Royal Albert Hall in London in both 2008 and 2010.
-Then in 2012 there was a "Doctor Who Symphonic Spectacular" with a similar format, though this time performed by the Melbourne Symphony Orchestra in Australia.
+The concert was designed to appeal to the whole family with large screens to show clips from the show, hosted by the show's main cast and with guest appearances from the monsters.
+This has been followed by Doctor Who Prom concerts at the Royal Albert Hall in London in 2008, 2010 and 2013.
+In 2012 there was a "Doctor Who Symphonic Spectacular" with a similar format, though this time performed by the Melbourne Symphony Orchestra in Melbourne and later the same year by The Metropolitan Orchestra in the Sydney Opera House.
+The Doctor Who Symphonic Spectacular will also tour the UK in May 2015 - see Details and Tour dates here.
 Some of these concerts were recorded and are available as special features on the Series DVDs.
 There is also a "Doctor Who Fan Orchestra" on Youtube.
 This is a virtual orchestra where musicians from around the world record themselves playing tracks of Murray Gold's music.
 The resulting video and audio is then edited together and mixed to create a final video of the fan orchestra playing in unison.
-Here is the fan orchestra playing "Rose's Theme" and "Doomsday".
+Here is the fan orchestra playing "Rose's Theme" and "Doomsday", and here is an ambitious solo effort from LorelaiMusic playing "I Am The Doctor".

 Most of the images used to illustrate this article are Doctor Who album covers.
 There have been many releases of Murray Gold's music since the series resumed in 2005 with tracks from nearly every story, but is wasn't always like this.
 In the 60s and 70s album releases were sporadic at best.
 Some early releases on vinyl are considered to be collector's items today, such as various releases of the theme music, the Doctor Who Sound Effects album, Doctor Who and the Pescatons (an audio story with Tom Baker and Elisabeth Sladen), the audio version of Genesis of the Daleks, and Doctor Who The Music.
 Some of these were later released digitally on CD though again they are frequently rare.
 In addition to this, the titles of some albums are confusing, partly because some different albums have similar titles, but partly because some albums were re-released with different titles or covers, and there has been a degree of re-cycling of existing tracks onto new albums.
 Here then is a list of albums which are catalogued on Amazon, though please note that some of these items are rare (or unavailable).
 Some items may be priced as collector's items (far more than the original retail price) and some of the items may only be available in a used condition.
 Dick Mills produced the first music albums: "Doctor Who: The Music" and "Doctor Who: The Music II", while Mark Ayres produced the 4-part series called "Doctor Who at the BBC Radiophonic Workshop" and mastered (or re-mastered for CD) many of the official releases.